Poland, Lithuania close borders with Belarus as Lavrov suggests EU pay Minsk to keep refugees

 "This attack which Lukashenko is conducting has its mastermind in Moscow, the mastermind is President Putin," Morawiecki told lawmakers.

-Lavrov cited a 2016 deal under which the EU provided funds to Turkey, which promised to take back migrants and refugees who crossed the Aegean to enter Greece illegally.
-The EU paid billions of euros to Ankara to prevent a wave of refugees washing up on the EU’s borders.
-Turkey has been home to some 3mn refugees from the war in Syria.
-Turkish president Recep Tayyip Erdogan has used the threat of releasing the refugees to pressure the EU several times since.
+He cited a 2016 deal under which the EU provided funds to Turkey, which promised to take back migrants and refugees who crossed the Aegean to enter Greece illegally.
+The EU has paid billions of euros to Ankara to prevent waves of refugees crossing the EU’s external border.
+Turkey has become home to at least 3mn refugees from the war in Syria.
+Turkish President Recep Tayyip Erdogan has used the threat of sending the refugees northwards to pressure the EU several times since.

 Countries from which refugees enter the EU "should be treated the same," said Lavrov.